NicksPatties/portfolio-site/src/content/blog/using-playwright-to-scrape-limp-bizkit-setlist-data.md

 const page = await context.newPage();
 ```

-This code starts a new instance of Chromium browser, then opens a new browser context (think a user profile in a web browser), and then a new page.
-We'll be interacting with pages and browser contexts the most during this exercise.
-Now, which page will we open?
+This code starts an instance of the Chromium browser.
+Then, it starts a new browser context.
+Think of a browser context like a specific user profile that has its own preferences, like what color scheme to use.
+"Incognito mode" is another example of a browser context.
+Finally, a new page is created from the context.

+Once we have the `page` assigned, we'll be ready to navigate to where we need to go!

 ## Iterating through pages

-It may make sense to take the link from above and plug it into the `page.goto` function, which will navigate the page to the provided URL.
+It may make sense to take [this link to Limp Bizkit's setlist.fm page](https://www.setlist.fm/setlists/limp-bizkit-33d69c2d.html) and plug it into the `page.goto` function.
+This'll automatically navigate that Playwright page to the provided location.

 ```ts
 await page.goto("https://www.setlist.fm/setlists/limp-bizkit-33d69c2d.html");
 ```

 However, there's a simpler option.
-If you're looking at the Limp Bizkit setlist page linked above, try clicking on the next page links underneath the sets, and look at the URL.
-Notice the query parameter called `page` in the URL.
+If you're looking at the Limp Bizkit set list page, try clicking on the pagination links underneath the sets lists, and look at the URL.
+There's a query parameter called `page` in there!

-Instead of having playwright click the next page link, we can pass the URL with the query parameter directly into the `page.goto` function!
-This simplifies our code a little bit, only requiring us to loop through a range of page indices.
-It's a nice affordance.
-I'm interested in the data, not verifying that certain links work, like in an e2e test.

-So the `goto` function becomes this instead:
+Instead of having to locate the correct link to click to move to the next page (like you would in an e2e test), we can pass the set lists page index to the URL of our `goto` function!
+So the function becomes this instead:

 ```ts
 await page.goto(